icub-tech-iit/study-collisions-icub/README.md

 gazebo world/collision_world_iCubGazeboV3.world
 ```
 - on gazebo GUI, activate `view->contacts`;
-- on another terminal, run the joint space iterator module (for icub 2.5 replace `iCubV3` for `iCubV2_5`):
+- on another terminal, run the joint space iterator module (for icub 2.5 replace `iCubV3` for `iCubV2_5`).
+Specify also which arm to run the test on (left/right):
 ```
-jointSpaceIterator --robot iCubSim --robotVersion iCubV3
+jointSpaceIterator --robot icubSim --robotVersion iCubV3 --arm right
 ```
 - finally, connect the collision ports:
 ```